TechTalkFridays/eks-shared-services/engineering/README.md

 # Morty shared-services stack

-Contains argo applications that deploy shared-services to the morty cluster
+Contains argo applications that deploy shared-services to the engineering cluster

 - kubernetes-external-secrets